jnpbl79/jnpbl79.github.io/resume-pablo-lopez.md

 ### [Evolution Software](http://evolutionsoftware.co.za/) <small>March 2019 - January 2020</small>

 - Created modules using their custom framework built on top of ASP.NET for specific clients.
-- Added an Entity Framework data layer replicating and automating actions taken by their custom data access layer which works with ADO.NET and with it reducing considerably the amount of code that has to be written to perform some of those tasks.
+- Added an Entity Framework data layer replicating and automating actions taken by their custom data access layer which works with ADO.NET and with it considerably reducing the amount code needed to be written to perform some of those tasks leading to reduced development time.
 - Added Web Api to reduce full-page postbacks in several commonly used pages.
 - Added Knockout.js to several commonly used pages to provide a better user experience.
 - Edited database queries and columns to get faster results.
 Some of these enhancements helped the customer's client to get much more work done in less time.